 Long-term pain and shoulder stiffness.

-- However, over 90% of patients with spontaneous frozen shoulder have been shown to recover to normal levels of function and movement by two years without any treatment.
+- Over 90% of patients with spontaneous frozen shoulder have been shown to recover to normal levels of function and movement by two years without any treatment.

 - Relapses in the same shoulder are uncommon.